flthibaud/animax/README.md

-# Anime Vault
+# Animax

-Anime Vault is a web application that allows users to browse their favorite anime all in one place.
+Animax is a web application that allows users to browse their favorite anime all in one place.

 ## Project Structure